 Of all people, leave it to Martha Stewart to steal the show.
 These Halloween shadow silhouettes are a spooky and just wicked idea.
 Trace out (you can print them off the hyper-linked site) the haunting images on a piece of cardboard or old poster board and attached them to a candle holder so that a shadow is cast on the wall for an awesome decoration.

 If your kitchen is like mine, you’ve got a surplus of bottles sitting around, saved for containing something at some point.
 Well, while this changes up that idea, potion bottles are a great evil accent to the Halloween décor.
 Personally, I’d just paper mache the thing with newspaper and paint it white with eco-friendly paints (rather than Rust-oleum, as the above link suggests).
 Then, glue on some cool Halloween printables.

 5. Egg Carton Spiders

-Admittedly, if you eat a plant-based diet, as many of us here on OGP so, you won’t necessarily have a lot of egg cartons around the house, but maybe your neighbors will because egg carton spiders are great.
-It’s as easy as cutting them up, attaching some old magazine/newspaper/cardboard legs, and dangling the arachnids from some string (or used dental floss if you really want to get into the eco thing.)
+Egg carton spiders are great.
+It’s as easy as cutting them up, attaching some old magazine/newspaper/cardboard legs, and dangling the arachnids from some string (or use dental floss if you really want to get into the eco thing.)
 If you are anti-egg carton, try these arachno-danglers, from plastic bottles.

-Staying on the controversial trend, “milk” jug ghosts could really be made from any kind of gallon or half-gallon plastic bottles, or it’s off to the neighbor’s again.
+Milk jug ghosts could really be made from any kind of gallon or half-gallon plastic bottles.
 Whatever the case, they are awesome.
 Simply use a black marker to draw faces on the jugs, then cut a spot out of the back and insert a light (or a risky tea candle).
 Perfect pals for the Jack O’Latern.

 7. Mandarin Orange Jack O’Lanterns